LordHelmchen324/Trajectory_Anonymisation/README.md

 ## References
 <a id="1">[1]</a>
 S. Martinez-Bea and V. Torra.
-Trajectory anonymization from a time series per- spective.
+Trajectory anonymization from a time series perspective.
 In *IEEE International Conference on Fuzzy Systems*, pages 401–408, 2011.